Neoministein/Mp4Split/UserInstructions.md

 ## Use Mp4Split

 While you are recording and Mp4Split is open you can press the timestamp macro and by default, the last 30 seconds will be cut into a second clip, after you stop recording and you pressed the cutVideo macro.
+You would need to press the cutVideo macro right after you stopped recording to ensure that the timestamps are at the right place.

+I would recommend setting your stoprecording macro to the same as the cutVideo macro.

 There is no limit on how many timestamps you can set during a recording session.